navikt/nada-backend/README.md

-# nada-backend

-nada-backend is the API behind the "NAV Data" website.
+# Data management API for NAV

 It serves a REST-API for managing data products, and provides functionality for self-service access to the data source.

 ## Getting started with local development